Power-Components/powergrid-doc/docs/get-started/upgrade-v1.md

 ## Upgrade From V1

-> In this version, AlpineJs ^3 is a requirement
+PowerGrid is now on version 2.x.

+This page will give you important information to upgrade from v1.x.

+### Configuration

-  - Alpine v2 is no longer supported - uses v3
+1. Alpine v2 is no longer supported.
+Please use Alpine JS v3.
-  - `livewire-powergrid.config `- js_framework now is `alpinejs_cnd`

-`config/livewire-powergrid.config`
+2. The item `livewire-powergrid.config ` in `config/livewire-powergrid.php` is now renamed to `alpinejs_cnd`.

+The code below:

 ```php
      <!-- 🚫 Before -->